binkley/homebrewery-files/scribes-supplies.md

 When you write with this quill, the handwriting matches the style of any sample you’ve seen within the last 24 hours.
 This is an uncommon supply item.
 - **Learned Quill.** _Favored by scholars and the curious, this quill adds commentary._
 When you write with this quill, margin notes appear, automatically recording rumors or lore related to subjects you mention.
 This is a rare supply item.
+- **Sharp Quill.** _Favored by duelists and assassins, this quill is mightier than the dagger._
+This quill functions as a mundane writing tool or as a magic dagger (1d4 piercing damage, finesse, light, thrown 20/60 ft.).
+While you are attuned to these _Scribe&rsquo;s Supplies_, you can command this quill to fly and fight as a _Dancing Sword_, except it uses the statistics of a dagger instead of a longsword.
 - **Suggestive Quill.** _Favored by the bossy, this quill&rsquo;s words urge obedience._
 When you write with this quill, a short command can subtly compel a reader to follow its written instruction.
 This is a rare supply item.